getgrav/grav-learn/pages/02.content/01.content-pages/docs.md

 >>> A sample **One-Page Skeleton** using a **Modular Page** can be found in the [Grav Downloads][downloads]

-Each of these page types follow the same basic structure so before we can get into the nitty-gritty of each type, we must explain how pages in Grav are constructed.
+Each of these page types follow the same basic structure, so before we can get into the nitty-gritty of each type, we must explain how pages in Grav are constructed.

 ## Folders